Why Hire Katz, Marshall & Banks for Your Discrimination or Retaliation Case?

 Katz, Marshall & Banks attorneys are national leaders in workplace discrimination, in and out of the courtroom.
 We are committed to relentlessly fighting for our clients’ rights, and have the successful track record to prove it.
 We have represented clients from diverse backgrounds, dealing with discrimination and retaliation that includes failure to promote, harassment, physical assault, and everything in between.
 We are recognized as tough negotiators in settlement negotiations and in mediations, and when needed, we are highly respected trial attorneys for claims that must be resolved before a jury.

-At KMB, we understand that discrimination and retaliation can disrupt and severely damage your professional and personal life.
+At KMB, we understand that workplace discrimination and retaliation can disrupt and severely damage your professional and personal life.
 We fight to obtain resolutions for our clients that compensate them for the harm they have suffered and allow them to move forward with their lives and careers.

 Know Your Rights